V-MalM/web-scraping/README.md

 * Started by converting Jupyter notebook into a Python script called ['scrape_mars.py'](App_Code_Rep/scrape_mars.py).
 Created a function called `scrape` that will execute all scraping code from above and return one Python dictionary containing all of the scraped data.

-* Next, created a route called `/scrape` that will import `scrape_mars.py` script and call  `scrape` function.
+* Next, created a route called `/scrape` that will import ['scrape_mars.py'](App_Code_Rep/scrape_mars.py) script and call  `scrape` function.

   * Stored the return value in Mongo as a Python dictionary.

 * Created a root route `/` that will query Mongo database and pass the mars data into an HTML template to display the data.

-* Created a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
+* Created a template HTML file called ['index.html'](App_Code_Rep/templates/index.html) that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
+  * used jinja2 to receive the data from the app and display it in HTML template.

 * Used bootstarp for HTML template and css for styling the template.